 Featherdale Wildlife Park is open daily from 9.00am-5.00pm (excluding Christmas Day)

-What are your favourite wildlife encounters?
+Share in the Comments.
+What are your favourite animal encounters?